cpeale/polyculture_paper_code/README.md

 To generate simulation data from scratch, first generate data by running `simulations/enrollment_simulations.ipynb`, replacing the pretrained models path with newly trained models if desired, and then plot the data by modifying `simulations/simulation_plots.ipynb` to point to the location of the new data, and run as usual.

+## License
+This code is released under the MIT License.
+See the LICENSE file for details.